Bealby/grandpas-pocket-watch-shop/README.md

 ### Scope

-The Website needs to allow users to add products to their basket on a continuous basis while shopping and perusing through the Website.
-To penultimately follow through to the checkout and payment, while being notified of each step along the way.
+The Website needs to allow users to add products to their basket on a continuous basis while shopping and browsing through the Website.
+As their last task needs to be to follow through to the checkout and payment, while being notified of each step along the way.

 The Website also needs to allow it's 'superusers' to create, edit and delete products to accurately maintain details and expand the Website's product portfolio.

-A contact information page to allow users to make enquiries regarding products and purchases will also be provided.
+A contact information page allows users to report back any issues, particularly enquiries regarding products and purchases.
+The repair and valuation service will also be included.
-Along with a repair and valuation service,

 ### Structure